cruseakshay/Notes/JAVA/NotesFromReading/ch_1.md

 Three dots in a row is a varargs parameter.
 While varargs is used like an array from within the method, **it can only be used as a method parameter**.

+Arrays are indexed using numbers, not strings

+Sorting an empty array is valid and results in an empty array.
+Java requires having a sorted array before calling binarySearch().
+You do not have to call Arrays.sort to perform the sort though.
+Array can be already sorted.

 ## Practice Questions before exam

 - Given the following application, fill in the missing values in the table starting from the top and going downward.